apiato/documentation/docs/main-components/controllers.md

 - First required parameter accepts data as object or Collection of objects.
 - Second required parameter is the transformer object
 - Third optional parameter take the includes that should be returned by the response, _($availableIncludes and $defaultIncludes in the transformer class)_.
-- Fourth optional parameter accepts meta data to be injected in the response.
+- Fourth optional parameter accepts metadata to be injected in the response.

 ```php
 // $user is a User Object